kubernetes/kubernetes/docs/devel/kubemark-guide.md

 `make quick-release`) and run `test/kubemark/start-kubemark.sh` script.
 This script will create a VM for master components, Pods for HollowNodes and do all the setup necessary to let them talk to each other.
 It will use the configuration stored in `cluster/kubemark/config-default.sh` - you can tweak it however you want, but note that some features may not be implemented yet, as implementation of Hollow components/mocks will probably be lagging behind ‘real’ one.
 For performance tests interesting variables are
-`NUM_MINIONS` and `MASTER_SIZE`.
+`NUM_NODES` and `MASTER_SIZE`.
 After start-kubemark script is finished you’ll have a ready Kubemark cluster, a kubeconfig file for talking to the Kubemark cluster is stored in `test/kubemark/kubeconfig.loc`.

 Currently we're running HollowNode with limit of 0.05 a CPU core and ~60MB or memory, which taking into account default cluster addons and fluentD running on an 'external'